-1 15-ounce block of firm or extra-firm tofu

-3 tablespoons soy sauce or tamari (optionally wheat-free and/or low-sodium)

-1 tablespoon pure maple syrup or 2 teaspoons brown sugar

-1 cup hot water
+- 1 15-ounce block of firm or extra-firm tofu - 3 tablespoons soy sauce or tamari (optionally wheat-free and/or low-sodium) - 1 tablespoon pure maple syrup or 2 teaspoons brown sugar - 1 cup hot water

-Slice tofu horizontally to create two slabs.
-To do this put tofu on its side and slice from top to bottom.
+Drain water from tofu and slice horizontally to create two slabs.
+To do this, put tofu on its side and slice from top to bottom.
 Place tofu on a folded lint-free dish towel and then place another folded towel on top of it (or use a few folded paper towels underneath and again on top).
-Place a plate on top of the towel and put something heavy in it to press the tofu for 1 hour.
+Place something heavy on top such as a frying pan or cutting board, weight it down further with a couple cans, then allow the tofu to press for 30 minutes.